Entire functions with Cantor bouquet Julia sets: Absorbing Cantor bouquet implies global Cantor bouquet

 \section{Absorbing Cantor bouquet implies global Cantor bouquet}

 Our main goal in this section is to prove the following theorem, that is key to the proof of Theorem~\ref{thm:cantor}.

 \begin{thm} Let $F\in\Blog$ of disjoint type.
 Suppose that $F$ is criniferous, but $J(F)$ is not a Cantor bouquet.
-Then there exists a closed subset $A\subset I(F)$ such that every relatively open subset of $A$ has a bad set. \end{thm}
+Then there exists a closed subset $A\subset I(F)$ such that every relatively open subset of $A$ contains a bad set $X$ such that $\re F^n|_X\to \infty$ uniformly. \end{thm}